1. Home

 Adventure travel insurance covers you to take part in certain activities when you’re on holiday.
 Some insurers might include it as standard with their higher level policies, whereas others might only offer it as an optional extra.

 When you get a quote, check the policy documents to see what activities you're covered for.
-If one you’re planning on doing isn’t covered, contact the insurer to see if they’ll offer you an adventure travel insurance add-on.
+If the activity you’re planning on doing isn’t covered, contact the insurer to see if they’ll offer you cover as an add-on.

 Confused.com C icon